FeatureBaseDB/www/content/blog/cosmos.md

 ### Pilosa + Azure Cosmos DB

 We've documented our approach [here](https://github.com/pilosa/cosmosa), so try it out yourself!
-We did our best to include every detail in those instructions - for newcomers to Go or Cosmos DB, but please feel free to open an issue in that repository or send us a pull reqest!
+We did our best to include every detail in those instructions - for newcomers to Go or Cosmos DB, but please feel free to open an issue in that repository or send us a pull request!
 We'll just summarize here.

 ![Azure Cosmos DB integration diagram](/img/blog/cosmos/cosmos-integration-diagram.png) *Crude Azure Cosmos DB integration diagram*